DesignSafe-CI/DS_Use_Case_template/docs/brandenberg/usecase.md

 ## Querying the Database

+This section illustrates how to query the NGL database, and the example queries are contained in a [Jupyter Notebook on DesignSafe](https://jupyter.designsafe-ci.org/user/name/tree/CommunityData/NGL/ExampleQueries.ipynb).

+### Query contents of SITE table

 The lines of code below first imports the ngl_db Python package, then creates a query to read all data from the SITE table, then creates a Pandas dataframe by executing the read_sql command that is part of the designsafe_db.ngl_db package.

 ```python